Vuurvos1/vuurvos1/README.md

 ### 👋 Hi there

+Welcome to my GitHub profile where I work on a bunch of random (mostly front end related) projects.
+You can check out some of my work on my [portfolio](https://schelpkikker.nl) or have a look around my GitHub profile.
-I'm currently working on a bunch of random projects, mainly frontend related.
-Also Raccoons are kinda funky 🦝
+Also, Raccoons are kinda funky 🦝

-#### Tech and Tools
+#### Technologies & Tools

 ![SvelteKit](https://img.shields.io/badge/-SvelteKit-black?style=flat&logo=Svelte)
 ![Svelte](https://img.shields.io/badge/-Svelte-black?style=flat&logo=Svelte)